mautrix/telegram/ROADMAP.md

   * [x] Getting the Telegram invite link to a Matrix room (`invitelink`)
   * [x] Clean up and forget a portal room (`deleteportal`)

 † Information not automatically sent from source, i.e. implementation may not be possible
+‡ Maybe, i.e. this feature may or may not be implemented at some point